 Our investigators are actively exploring provocative new cardiovascular clinical and translational science.
 We are leading large multi-institutional clinical trials in heart failure, valvular heart disease and atrial fibrillation.
 We have introduced the benefit of big data analytics (phenomapping) to better identify novel disease phenotypes that may lead to better therapies, and we have a well-established cardiovascular genetics program with expertise in the assessment of all forms of cardiomyopathies and the cardiovascular consequences of muscular dystrophy.
 We have also launched a T-1 translational science center for first-in-man compounds, and we are among the first centers to pursue percutaneous treatment of the tricuspid valve and the placement of interatrial shunts for HFpEF.

-Our basic investigators are exploring biological models that determine the origin of atrial fibrillation; fibrosis and hypertrophy of the heart as modulated by dietary inorganic phosphorus; iron metabolism in the heart and cellular regeneration.
-Our investigators are on the leading edge of aging theory and are beginning to explore small molecule development that may reduce the burden of chronic diseases that are largely driven by age related changes.
+Our basic investigators are exploring biological models that determine the cellular mechanisms of atrial fibrillation and potential gene therapy targets; explore the role of dietary inorganic phosphates on ventricular remodeling; and consider the complex interplay of iron metabolism and cardiac homeostasis.
+We are the top recipient, nationally, of research support from the American Heart Association and now hold six strategically focused research network grants.
+Our investigators are on the leading edge of aging theory and are beginning to explore small molecule development that may reduce the burden of chronic diseases that are largely driven by age-related changes.
 All of these active areas of investigation are potentially poised to change the practice of cardiovascular medicine.